Camp

 • Monday – Tuesday: $130, Before Care: $20; After Care: $30

-• Wednesday – Friday: $195, Before Care: $30; After Care $45
+• Wednesday – Friday: $195, Before Care: $30; After Care: $45

 A limited number of scholarships for Junior TreeKeeper Camp are available.
 We’d love your child to join us at camp!
+More information and an application link is found in the Program Details below under “Scholarships“.

 Please email education@treesatlanta.org if you have any questions.